LudovicArnould1/invae_torch_wandb/README.md

 Implementation of the **inVAE** (interpretable Variational Autoencoder) model for single-cell RNA-seq data analysis.
 This project provides a complete pipeline for training, evaluation, and hyperparameter optimization with W&B integration.

  I believe that I have successfully implemented a minimal but working pipeline, as shown in `example_notebook.ipynb`.
-The separation/mixing effects a not stunningly good, but they exist and could be improved by training longer (only did up to 500 epochs also due to time and hardware constraints) and looking for better hyperparameters (did not have time to run a proper search).
+The separation/mixing effects a not stunningly good, but they exist and could be improved by training longer (only trained up to 500 epochs also due to time and hardware constraints) and looking for better hyperparameters (did not have time to run a proper search).

 ## DISCLAIMER